-192. Industry participants conceded that the use of outriggers may be appropriate during testing, but recommended that the regulation should explicitly clarify the vehicle classes that are to be equipped with outriggers (e.g., trucks, multipurpose vehicles, and buses) and set forth the design specifications for those devices.
+190 182.
+Industry participants conceded that the use of outriggers may be appropriate during testing, but recommended that the regulation should explicitly clarify the vehicle classes properties that are to be equipped with outriggers (e.g., trucks, multipurpose vehicles, and buses) and set forth the design specifications for those devices.
 Concern was expressed that without such clarification, outriggers can influence vehicle dynamics in the subject tests.
+Therefore, in order to reduce test variability and increase the repeatability of test results, the gtr specifies that outriggers are to must be used on all vehicles other than passenger cars and also includes maximum mass and roll moment of inertia specifications for outriggers may be used if deemed necessary for test driver safety.
+For vehicles with a SSF less than or greater than 1.25, the gtr also specifies maximum mass and roll moment of inertia specifications for outriggers.